gardener/landscaper/docs/deployer/healthchecks.md

 - a set of `resourceSelector` each of which matches just one resource at a time, identified by its `apiVersion`, `kind`, `namespace` and `name`
 - a `labelSelector` that matches multiple resources of the same `apiVersion` and `kind`, identified by a set of labels they need to have

+As already mentioned above, these selectors can only select resources that have been deployed by the DeployItem the custom health check is a part of.
+They can only select resources that are listed in the DeployItems `.status.providerStatus.managedResources` field.

 **WARNING:** It is possible and intended to provide both, `resourceSelector` and `labelSelector` so that resources with labels can be combined with other resources without labels in just one custom health check.
-However, it is left to the user to make sure that in this case, resources of different `apiVersion` or `kind` will all have the field that is checked in this custom health check (unless the `notExists` operator is used).
+However, it is left to the user to make sure that in this case, the condition to be checked can successfully evaluate for resources of different `apiVersion` and/or `kind`.

 A field that is specified by its `jsonPath` will be extracted from each of the selected objects.
 The `jsonPath` is just a blank JSON path, i.e. without surrounding braces `{}`.
 The contents of the extracted field can be matched against a set of values according to an operator: